Are antiperspirants safe?

 • Aluminium salts do not increase the risk of breast cancer or other diseases.
 Major international agencies have concluded that antiperspirants are safe to use every day if needed.

-• The aluminium in antiperspirants does not penetrate the skin where it is applied and its use in antiperspirants does not block perspiration from other areas of the body.
+• Very little of the aluminium in antiperspirants penetrates intact skin where it is applied, and aluminium’s presence in antiperspirants does not block perspiration from other areas of the body.
+In any case, sweat is not a major route of eliminating toxins from the body.

 • Antiperspirants contain a compound of aluminium to reduce underarm wetness and odour from sweating.
 They are different from deodorants, which contain fragrances to mask odour but do not prevent perspiration.